mrYakamoto/design-drill-argument-order-dependency/README.md

 ##Learning Competencies

+* Write code with accurate method definition, arguments, and return values
+* Recognize the characteristics of good code and Best Practices, and implement these in code.

 ##Summary

 Once methods start taking more than one or two parameters, it can be difficult to remember their order.

 When a method expects its arguments to arrive in a particular order, it creates a *dependency*.
 The rest of your code now must *know* about this order, and that makes it brittle.
 What happens if you want to add or remove a parameter?
 Now you have to find every place where you call that method and change the argument order accordingly.